B.A., University of Delaware

-Iva Johnson Ferrell is an Associate Professor of Legal Methods at Widener's Delaware Law School and serves as Co-Director of the Trial Admissions Program.
+Iva Johnson Ferrell is an Associate Professor of Legal Methods at Widener University Delaware Law School and serves as Co-Director of the Trial Admissions Program.
 Professor Ferrell previously served as the Chief Diversity Officer of Widener University from 2016-2018.
 Professor Ferrell received a B.A. in Economics from the University of Delaware in 1991; a Master of Business Administration in Marketing from Rutgers Graduate School of Management in 1994; and a J.D. from the University of Pittsburgh School of Law in 1997.

 After graduating law school Professor Ferrell was employed as associate attorney at Pepper Hamilton LLP in Philadelphia, Pennsylania, where she focused on software licensing, intellectual property, and commercial litigation.
 As an associate attorney at Morgan, Lewis & Bockius LLC in Philadelphia, Pennsylvania, Professor Ferrell’s practice area focused on contract drafting, including licensing, co-branding, and other business agreements.
 Most recently, prior to joining Widener in Fall 2003, Professor Ferrell was employed as associate counsel for QVC, Inc. in West Chester, Pennsylvania.

 Professor Ferrell’s research interests include: legal writing pedagogy; active teaching/learning pedagogy; experiential learning; issues related to first-generation law students and historically underrepresented groups within the legal profession; access to legal education; and contract drafting.